solidusio/solidus/guides/products-and-variants/multi-currency-support.md

 -->

-If none of a product's `Spree::Variant`s have a price value for the site's configured currency, that product is not be visible in the store frontend.
+If none of a product's `Spree::Variant`s have a price value for the site's configured currency, that product is not visible in the store frontend.

 You can see a product's price in the store's configured currency by calling the `price` method on that instance: